 fugue killto include a section on caveats and exceptions.

 - Provided details on Fugue’s support for running through a proxy.

 - Documented the ability to install the Fugue Conductor in an existing VPC.

 - Updated the steps for adding a second AWS account.

 - Added a great two-part advanced RBAC example.
 It provides a combination of process-level RBAC, account-level RBAC, and works with RBAC metadata and IAM policy.

 - Transcriber documentation has been updated to span two separate pages.
 An overview page, and an examples page (with a new example on advanced filtering).

 fugue.yamlfor install is now optional.
 There are updates throughout the docs but we have created an entirely new section detailing both installation options, called Project Setup Options.

 - There’s a new Fugue Cheat Sheet for viewing or download with high-level detail on Fugue.

-- We created specialized instructions for installation for our AWS Marketplace users, here.
+- Created specialized instructions for installation for our AWS Marketplace users, here.